-2003), different chemical abundance patterns (Bensby et al. 2004; Ramírez et al. 2007) and ages (e.g. Fuhrmann 1998; Allende Prieto et al. 2006), than the thin disk stars.
-Similarly, much of our knowledge about the Milky Way halo comes from these kind of studies (Eggen et al. 1962; Helmi 2008, e.g.).
-A halo dichotomy similar to that of the disk has been subject of discussion (Carollo et al. 2007; Schönrich et al. 2011; Beers et al. 2012), where the outer halo has a net retrograde rotation and is metal-poor, contrary to the inner halo, which is slightly more metal-rich.
-Moreover, the inner halo is composed mainly of old stars (e.g. Jofré & Weiss 2011), although a number of young stars can be observed, which may be the remnants of early accretion of external galaxies.
+Soubiran et al. 2003), different chemical abundance patterns (Bensby et al. 2004; Ramírez et al. 2007) and ages (for example the works of Fuhrmann 1998; Allende Prieto et al. 2006), than the thin disk stars.
+Similarly, much of our knowledge about the Milky Way halo comes from these kind of studies (see review of Helmi 2008).
+A halo dichotomy similar to that of the disk has been the subject of discussion (Carollo et al. 2007; Schönrich et al. 2011; Beers et al. 2012), where the outer halo has a net retrograde rotation and is metal-poor, contrary to the inner halo, which is slightly more metal-rich.
+Moreover, the inner halo is composed mainly of old stars (e.g. Jofré & Weiss 2011), although a number of young stars can be observed.
+The latter may be the remnants of later accretion of external galaxies.
 Evidence for these remnants have been found in stellar surveys like by Belokurov et al. (2006).
 Schuster et al. (2012) found two chemical patterns in nearby halo stars and claim that they have an age difference, supporting the halo dichotomy scenario.

-The analyses of stellar surveys have thus contributed to the general understanding of our Galaxy.
-The problem arises when one wants to quantify the differences in i.e. chemical evolution and time of formation of all Galactic components, which are needed to understand the Milky Way as a unique body.
+The analyses of stellar survey data are thus a crucial contribution to the understanding of our Galaxy.
+The problem arises when one wants to quantify the differences e.g. in chemical evolution and time of formation of all Galactic components, which are needed to understand the Milky Way as a unique body.
 A major obstacle in solving this problem is that each study, like those mentioned above, choose their own data sets and methods.
-Homogeneous stellar parameters are therefore crucial in order to put the different Galactic structures in context, where [Fe/H] is of particular importance because it is a key ingredient for the study of the chemical evolution of stellar systems.
+Homogeneous stellar parameters are therefore a fundamental cornerstone with which to put the different Galactic structures in context.
+The iron abundance ([Fe/H]) is of particular importance because it is a key ingredient for the study of the chemical evolution of stellar systems.
 Relations between the elemental abundance ratios [X/Fe] versus [Fe/H], where X is the abundance of the element X, are generally used as tracers for the chemical evolution of galaxies (e.g. Chiappini et al. 1997; Pagel & Tautvaisiene 1998; Reddy et al. 2003; Tolstoy et al. 2009; Adibekyan et al. 2012, 2013, to name a few).
 Thus, a good determination of the iron abundance is of fundamental importance.

-This has motivated us to search for stars of different FGK types, which we call benchmark stars, whose physical properties are known, as far as possible, independently from spectroscopy.
+A major contribution in the study of the Milky Way is expected from the Gaia mission (Perryman et al. 2001).
+In particular, the Gaia astrophysical parameters inference system (Apsis, Bailer-Jones et al. 2013) will estimate atmospheric parameters of one billion stars.
+The calibration of Apsis relies on several levels of reference stars, the first one being defined by benchmark stars.
+Some of these stars were chosen to cover the different spectral classifications and to have physical properties known independently of spectroscopy.
+This has motivated us to search for stars of different FGK types, which we call Gaia FGK Benchmark Stars.
 Knowing their radius, bolometric flux and distance allows us to measure their effective temperature directly from the Stefan-Boltzmann relation and their surface gravity from Newton's law of gravity.
-Our sample of benchmark stars consists of 34 stars covering different regions of the Hertzsprung-Russell Diagram, representing thereby the different stellar populations of our Galaxy.
-It is important to comment that our set of FGK benchmark stars comprises also few M giant stars.
-We have decided to include them in the complete analysis described in this paper because we have been successful in analyzing them with our methods in a consistent way respect to rest of the FGK stars of our benchmark sample.
-However, they should not be treated as benchmark for FGK population studies.
+Our sample of Benchmark Stars consists of 34 stars covering different regions of the Hertzsprung-Russell Diagram, representing thereby the different stellar populations of our Galaxy.
+It is important to make the comment that our set of FGK Benchmark Stars includes some M giant stars.
+We have decided to include them in the complete analysis described in this paper because we have been successful in analysing them with our methods in a consistent way with respect to rest of the FGK stars of our benchmark sample.
+However, they should be treated with caution as benchmarks for FGK population studies.